yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Boscalid is a solid.
-It is used as fungicide, plant health product, seed treatment/protectant.
-HUMAN EXPOSURE AND TOXICITY: Boscalid may be genotoxic and cytotoxic in vitro in human peripheral blood lymphocytes.
-ANIMAL STUDIES: Boscalid has a low toxicity in animal studies.
-In subchronic and chronic feeding studies in rats, mice and dogs, boscalid generally caused decreased body weights and body weight gains and effects on the liver (increase in weights, changes in enzyme levels and histopathological changes) as well as on the thyroid (increase in weights and histopathological changes).
-In a developmental toxicity study in rats, no developmental toxicity was observed in the fetuses at the highest dose tested.
-In a developmental toxicity study in rabbits, an increased incidence of abortions or early delivery was observed at the limit dose.
-The does and fetuses were equally sensitive to the test material.
-In a 2-generation reproduction study in rats, the NOAEL for parental toxicity was based on decreased body weight and body weight gain as well as hepatocyte degeneration.
-No reproductive toxicity was observed in this study at the highest dose tested.
-There was quantitative evidence of increased susceptibility in the developmental neurotoxicity study in rats, where decreases in pup body weights and body weight gains were seen in the absence of any maternal toxicity.
-In a two-year chronic toxicity study and a two-year carcinogenicity study in male and female rats, the combined data showed that, for thyroid follicular cell adenomas, males had a significant increasing trend, when compared with controls.
-There was no treatment-related increase in thyroid follicular cell carcinomas.
-The increase in thyroid follicular cell adenomas appeared to be treatment-related in males.
-Regarding females, combined data from the two rat studies indicated that there was an increasing trend for thyroid follicular cell adenomas.
-No carcinomas were observed in female.
-Boscalid was tested in five mutagenicity studies and was found to be negative in all of them.
-ECOTOXICITY STUDIES: Boscalid is categorized as practically nontoxic to birds in both an acute and subacute studies.
-Boscalid was harmless to adult Galendromus occidentalis.
-Boscalid use does not represent a risk to plants.
-Commercial producers of honey bee queens (Apis mellifera L.) have reported unexplained loss of immature queens during the larval or pupal stage.
-Many affected queen-rearing operations are situated among the almond orchards of California and report these losses in weeks after almond trees bloom.
-Almond flowers are a rich foraging resource for bees, but are often treated with fungicides, insecticides, and spray adjuvants during bloom.
-Anecdotal reports by queen producers associate problems in queen development with application of the fungicide Pristine (boscalid and pyraclostrobin).
-Chemical analysis revealed that low concentrations of pyraclostrobin (50 ppb), but no boscalid, were detectable in royal jelly secreted by nurse bees feeding on treated pollen.
+Identification and Uses: Boscalid is a solid.
+It is used as a fungicide, plant health agent, and seed treatment/protectant.
+Human Exposure and Toxicity: Boscalid may exhibit genotoxicity and cytotoxicity to human peripheral blood lymphocytes in vitro.
+Animal Studies: Animal studies have shown that boscalid has low toxicity.
+In subchronic and chronic feeding studies in rats, mice, and dogs, boscalid generally caused decreased weight loss and reduced weight gain, and had effects on the liver (weight gain, changes in enzyme levels, and histopathological changes) and thyroid gland (weight gain and histopathological changes).
+In developmental toxicity studies in rats, no fetal developmental toxicity was observed at the highest tested dose.
+In developmental toxicity studies in rabbits, an increased incidence of abortion or preterm birth was observed at the maximum tested dose.
+Maternal and fetal sensitivities to the test substance were similar.
+In a two-generation reproductive study in rats, the No Observed Adverse Effect Level (NOAEL) for parental toxicity was based on decreased weight loss, reduced weight gain, and hepatocyte degeneration.
+In this study, no reproductive toxicity was observed at the highest tested dose.
+In developmental neurotoxicity studies in rats, quantitative evidence showed increased sensitivity, manifested as decreased weight gain and reduced weight loss in pups, but no maternal toxicity was observed.
+In a two-year chronic toxicity study and a two-year carcinogenicity study, meta-analytical data from male and female rats showed a significantly increased incidence of thyroid follicular cell adenomas in male rats compared to the control group.
+No treatment-related increase in the incidence of thyroid follicular cell carcinoma was observed.
+The increase in thyroid follicular cell adenomas appeared to be associated with treatment in male rats.
+Regarding females, meta-analytical data from two rat studies showed an increased incidence of thyroid follicular cell adenomas.
+No carcinogenesis was observed in females.
+Boscalid was tested in five mutagenicity studies, all with negative results.
+Ecotoxicity studies: In acute and subacute studies, boscalid was virtually non-toxic to birds.
+Boscalid was harmless to adult western buntings (Galendromus occidentalis).
+Boscalid poses no risk to plants.
+Commercial queen bee producers (Apis mellifera L.) are reporting unexplained losses of immature queens during the larval or pupal stages.
+Many affected queen bee farms are located in apricot orchards in California, and these losses are reported to have occurred within weeks of the apricot trees flowering.
+Apricot blossoms are a rich foraging resource for bees, but fungicides, insecticides, and spray adjuvants are commonly applied during flowering.
+Experienced reports from queen bee producers suggest that the queen development problems are related to the use of the fungicide Pristine (a combination of pyraclostrobin and pyraclostrobin).
+Chemical analysis revealed low concentrations (50 ppb) of pyraclostrobin in royal jelly secreted by worker bees feeding on treated pollen, but no pyraclostrobin was detected.

 Toxicity Data